-To help the government fight the funding of terrorism and money laundering activities, the USA PATRIOT Act, a Federal law, requires all financial institutions to obtain, verify, and record information that identifies each business that opens an account and the personal information of its owners and/or Agents.
+As required by our banking partners, and to help the Federal Government fight money laundering and terrorist funding in accordance with the USA Patriot Act, PEX must obtain, verify, and record information that identifies each business that opens and maintains an account with PEX, and the personal information (“Personally Identifiable Information”) of its owners and/or Agents.

 PEX will also ask for documentation for your organization.
-The documents required will differ based on your organization's legal structure.
+The documents required will vary, depending upon your organization's legal structure.

-PEX is required to periodically review and update your business's information and documentation.
-The primary Administrator for the account will be asked to review the documentation provided when the account was opened.
+In addition, PEX is required periodically to review and update your business's information and documentation.
+PEX will ask the primary Administrator for the account to review the documentation provided when the account was opened.

-If the documentation is current, the Administrator will be asked to acknowledge that they have reviewed the documentation for accuracy.
-If the documentation is outdated, the Administrator should click the upload button located on the right of the table and provide the most recent copy of the requested document.
+If the documentation is out of date, then the Administrator should click the “upload” button located on the right of the table, and provide PEX with the most recent copy of the required document.

 Certificate of Good Standing

-A certificate of good standing can be obtained from the Secretary of State for the state in which your organization is registered.
-Many states will allow you to obtain a certificate of good standing online.
-Selected states may require you to pay a fee to receive a paper copy.
+A certificate of good standing can be obtained from the Secretary of State for the State in which your organization is registered.
+Many States will allow you to obtain a Certificate of Good Standing online.
+Some States may require you to pay a fee to receive a paper copy.

-The formation document for your organization will differ based on the type of organization.
+The formation document for your organization will vary, based on the type of organization:

-Limited Liability Company: Articles of Organization, Certificate of Formation, or Certificate of Registration
+- Limited Liability Company: Articles of Organization, Certificate of Formation, Operating Agreement, or Certificate of Registration

-For the owner or agent of the company, you will need to submit a valid drivers license, passport or other government issued identification.
+The owner or Agent of the company will need to submit a valid driver license, passport, or other government-issued identification.